AnthonyCxx/Notes-and-Writeups/C++/Advanced/Variadic Functions.md

 ## Fold Expressions (C++17)
 C++17 added a cleaner, more straight-forward way to write variadic functions: fold expressions.
 Fold expressions allow you to write a single function that contains an expression that is applied to the parameter pack.
 Once expanded, the expression will be applied to every member of the paramter pack.
-This does make the exact placement of the parameter pack a little more tricky and the code a little more difficult to write, so you'll have to look at a few examples before you really get it.
+The only real drawback is that fold expressions tend to be simple, since they have such a specific form.
+If you need a more complex variadic function, use a variadic template.

 The way a fold expression expands depends on the amount of operators (unary = 1, binary = 2) and the placement of the parameter pack (left or right); this means that there are four types of fold expressions: unary left, unary right, binary left, and binary right.
 Whether the fold is left or right doesn't matter for some operators (like `+`),